Delaunay surfaces of prescribed mean curvature in $\mathrm{Nil}_3$ and $\widetilde{SL_2}(\mathbb{R})$: Rotational -surfaces in homogeneous 3-spaces

-\textbf{3.4.
-The structure of the phase plane.} In the previous section we focused in how the orbits behave in each monotonicity region, hence how they move through $\te$.
+In the previous section we focused in how the orbits behave in each monotonicity region, hence how they move through $\te$.
 In this section we exhibit further properties of the phase plane that determine the global and local behavior of an orbit $\gamma(s)$ as it approaches to some point, or tends to \emph{escape} from $\te$.
 These properties are strongly influenced by the underlying geometric problem.

 We point out that since $e_0$ is a solution of Equation \eqref{1ordersys}, because $\h\in C^1$ and by uniqueness of the Cauchy problem, an orbit could converge to $e_0$ with the parameter $s\rightarrow\infty$.
 In fact, in \cite{BGM1} we constructed explicit examples converging \emph{directly} to $e_0$, that is without spiraling around it.
 However, this situation cannot happen if $\h$ is even, as detailed next. \begin{pro} An orbit $\gamma$ in $\Theta_1$ cannot converge to $e_0$ or $e_{-1}$ (for $\kappa>0$). \end{pro}